CAMeL-Lab/samer-arabic-readability/readme.md

 Our paper is organized in terms of *layered experiments* of different models.
 Therefore, we first prepare the data and individual models, and then combine them in the final experiments.

 We include three scripts to do this:
-1. ----- prepares all data needed.
+1. `data_preparation/run_data_prep.sh` prepares all data needed.
-2. ----- saves models and results on our dataset.
+2. `models/train_and_test_models.sh` saves models and results on our dataset.
-3. ----- visualizes the different layered models.
+3. ----- provides results for the different layered models.

 ### License
 This repo is available under the MIT license.

 ### Citation
+If you find the code or data in this repo helpful, please cite our paper: